jkctech/Magnet2Deluge/README.md

 ## Features

 - **Direct Click Detection**: Click any magnet link to automatically send it to Deluge (Can be disabled in settings)
+- **.torrent Support**: Click any .torrent link to send it to Deluge (Can be enabled/disabled in settings)
-- **Context Menu**: Right-click magnet links for manual control
+- **Context Menu**: Right-click magnet or .torrent links for manual control
+- **Label Plugin Support**: If the Deluge Label plugin is enabled, you can set a default label for new torrents (works only for magnet links!)
 - **Visual Feedback**: Modals show success, error, or "already added" status
 - **Connection Testing**: Test your Deluge connection directly from the settings
-- **Settings Management**: Easy configuration of Deluge URL and password
+- **Settings Management**: Easy configuration of Deluge settings and feature toggles

 ## Getting Started